open-telemetry/opentelemetry-collector-contrib/README.md

 This is a repository for OpenTelemetry Collector contributions that are not part of the [core repository](https://github.com/open-telemetry/opentelemetry-collector) and core distribution of the Collector.
-Typically, these contributions are vendor specific receivers/exporters and/or components that are either legacy or are only useful to relatively small number of users.
+Typically, these contributions are vendor specific receivers/exporters and/or components that are only useful to a relatively small number of users.

 ## Contributing
 If you would like to contribute please read [contributing guidelines](https://github.com/open-telemetry/opentelemetry-collector/blob/master/CONTRIBUTING.md)